JetBrains/intellij-sdk-docs/topics/basics/indexing_and_psi_stubs/stub_indexes.md

 ### Implementation

-> When using [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) to generate the language PSI, see the [Stub indices support](https://github.com/JetBrains/Grammar-Kit/blob/master/HOWTO.md#35-stub-indices-support) section for instructions on integrating the grammar with stubs.
+> When using [Grammar-Kit](https://github.com/JetBrains/Grammar-Kit) to generate the language PSI, see the [Stub indexes support](https://github.com/JetBrains/Grammar-Kit/blob/master/HOWTO.md#35-stub-indices-support) section for instructions on integrating the grammar with stubs.
 >
 {style="note"}